 So you think you can get a key prospect on the phone and just “wing it?”
 You’re only fooling yourself.

-The instant that prospect senses “on-the-fly,” they’ll automatically assume you’re a salesperson and you’re dead in the water.
-Therefore, you must prepare.
+The instant that prospect senses that you’re calling them “on-the-fly,” they’ll automatically assume you’re a salesperson and you’re dead in the water.
+Therefore, you must prepare beforehand.